-- Practice authentic community.
-Involves friendship, prayer, sharing life and study.
+- We practice authentic community.
+It involves friendship, prayer, sharing life and study.

-- Communities extend invitations.
-Invite friends, neighbors, and coworkers.
+- Communities invite others.
+We invite friends, neighbors, and coworkers.

-- Consistency.
-Commit to meet weekly from September to May.
+- We have consistency.
+We commit to meet weekly from September to May.

-- Multiplication.
-Make disciples and create new communities.
+- We aim for multiplication.
+We make disciples who create new communities.

 Wherever you are in your faith journey, we firmly believe that God will use a CORE Community to spiritually form you as a disciple, and you will learn to disciple others.
 You will experience what it truly means to live out the Great Commission: Therefore, go and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to obey everything I have commanded you.
 (Matthew 28: 19-20).